 People have often fallen in love with performers whose songs strike the listener to the core.
-Sometimes it’s the look, the clothes, the words, the beat, the rhythm, the dance moves, the gyrations or just the plain old sex appeal oozing off the singer like drops of water dripping off a young Ursula Andress as she comes out of the ocean in Dr. No. Other times, the song itself is the turn on, with a combination of the right words sung the right way with the right voice coming together in a sort of sexual serendipity that makes us say, “Hey, that is one sexy song!”
+Sometimes it is the look, the clothes, the words, the beat, the rhythm, the dance moves, the gyrations or just the plain old sex appeal oozing off the singer like drops of water dripping off a young Ursula Andress as she comes out of the ocean in Dr. No. Other times, the song itself is the turn on, with a combination of the right words sung the right way with the right voice coming together in a sort of sexual serendipity that makes us say, “Hey, that is one sexy song!”
 Here we list 10 songs we think are among the sexiest of all time.
-Perhaps your list of favorites is different.
-If so, let us know what songs you think should be listed and why.
 Remember, the live or video presentation is part of the song.
 (Note: Being a family site, we do not include X-rated songs.)

 10. “Sexual Healing,” Marvin Gaye, 1982.

 A #1 R&B and a #2 Pop hit for Gaye, this Grammy-winning song has been described as the successor to Olivia Newton John’s “Physical” as the most sexy song.
 Apparently, according to this song, sexual activity with a real partner is therapeutic as he urges her “please don’t procrastinate, it’s not good to masturbate.”
 As smokin’ hot as this song is (read the lyrics), the fact that it is all about the needs of the singer and not those of his partner keeps “Sexual Healing” from scoring higher on the list.

 9. “Paradise By The Dashboard Light,” Meatloaf, 1977.